-The court head that the trust deed of the Nick Ristevski Family Trust was executed in 1989 but the original signed deed went missing sometime in the early 2000s.

-When neither the original nor a copy of the deed could be found in 2015, the trustee arranged for the original deed to be replaced with a new trust deed (titled as a 'confirmation deed') without any knowledge of what the original terms of the trust deed were.
-The case does not explore whether the approach was even permissible at law, nor the tax or stamp duty consequences of the approach.
+- (a) The trust deed of the Nick Ristevski Family Trust was executed in 1989 but the original signed deed went missing some time in the early 2000s. - (b) When neither the original nor a copy of the deed could be found in 2015, the trustee arranged for the original deed to be replaced with a new trust deed (titled as a 'confirmation deed') without any knowledge of what the original terms of the trust deed were; the case does not explore whether the approach was even permissible at law, nor the tax or stamp duty consequences of the approach.